⚔️ Equipment

 humanoid: minecraft:entity/equipment/humanoid/topaz

-humanoid-leggings: minecraft:entity/equipment/humanoid_leggings/topaz
+humanoid_leggings: minecraft:entity/equipment/humanoid_leggings/topaz

 How to fix the "removed" armor